shaizm/shaizm/README.md

-# 👋 Hey, I am the data guy!
-You can call me -'Shaiz'
+## Hi, I am the data guy.
+### You can call me Shaiz 👋

-If numbers hiding secrets that are invisible to casual inspection facinate you then i am sure we can vibe!
+If numbers :1234: hiding secrets that are invisible to casual inspection :eyes: facinate you then i am sure we can vibe!

+Have been helping businesses on: :computer:
-So far worked on **marketing data, user behavior analysis, traffic data, sales data, product analysis, competitor analysis, internal operations data, leads qualification and automation** but hungry for more so i keep looking for new stuff.
+Marketing data, User behavior analysis, Traffic data, Sales data, Product analysis,
+competitor analysis, internal operations data, leads qualification and automation.

+:bar_chart: While my professional experiences has mended me in:
+- &emsp; &emsp; reporting
+- &emsp; &emsp; modeling,
+- &emsp; &emsp; querying,
+- &emsp; &emsp; documenting &
+- &emsp; &emsp; dashbaords
-While my professional experiences has mended me in reporting, modeling, querying, documenting & dashbaords my motive has always been into business outcomes, internal processes optimization  and generating insights for growth.
+my motive has always been into business outcomes, internal processes optimization  and generating insights for growth.
 I like asking questions most dashboards never answer — then building systems to fix what the data reveals.

 ---